agronholm/apscheduler/docs/migration.rst

 API changes
 -----------

+* The behavior of cron scheduling with regards to default values for omitted fields has been made more intuitive -- omitted fields lower than the least significant explicitly defined field will default to their minimum values except for the week number and weekday fields
 * SchedulerShutdownError has been removed -- jobs are now added tentatively and scheduled for real when/if the scheduler is restarted
 * Scheduler.is_job_active() has been removed -- use